DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 When we commenced the project, there was an assumption in policy and academic analysis that shared facilities were the most appropriate form of internet access for remote communities.
-In the intervening years, government-funded and NGO programs (including Remote Indigenous Public Internet Access (RIPIA), the community phones project, and work by organizations such as the Central Australian Youth Link Up Service (CAYLUS) have moved increasingly towards public WiFi.
+In the intervening years, government-funded and NGO programs – including Remote Indigenous Public Internet Access (RIPIA), the community phones project, and work by organizations such as the Central Australian Youth Link Up Service (CAYLUS) – have moved increasingly towards public WiFi.

-A core focus of our work was whether home internet (the norm for mainstream Australia) was viable, particularly for communities too small to justify telecenters.
+A core focus of our work was whether home internet (the norm for mainstream Australia) was viable, particularly for communities too small to justify community internet centers.
 We also tested shared, community-managed WiFi by placing some computers in communal spaces (at the residents’ request), and monitoring how they were shared and maintained.
 We considered practical matters to do with housing, including living arrangements, the